-- 1. Contact Campus Safety 24 hours a day, 7 days a week at (626) 914-8611, extension 8611 when calling from a college phone and/or the Student Health Center at (626) 914-8671 during normal business hours, located in the Student Services Building. - 2.
+- 4. Get medical attention as soon as possible to assess and treat physical injuries you may have sustained and to collect evidence of the assault.
 Choose to go directly to a hospital emergency room for medical care.
-Please keep in mind that there are many community resources that can provide different support services to you in a time of crisis.
-This includes but is not limited to: - Project SISTER Sexual Assault Crisis & Prevention Services offers immediate crisis assistance in seven languages seven days a week.
-They also provide accompaniment/ advocacy services in which trained volunteers support and advise survivors of sexual violence and child abuse at the hospital, police station, and during court appearances.
-24-hour hotlines: (909) 626-HELP (4357) or (626) 966-4155
+Please keep in mind that there are many off-campus and confidential resources that can provide different support services to you in a time of crisis.
+This includes but is not limited to: - Rape Treatment Center offers a free rape exam with police officer authorization.
+Free rape exams are also available without police authorization, although police presence is strongly encouraged.
+(310) 319-4000 located at 1250 16th Street, Santa Monica CA. - Project SISTER Sexual Assault Crisis & Prevention Services offers immediate crisis assistance in seven languages, seven days a week.
+They also provide accompaniment/advocacy services in which trained volunteers support and advise survivors of sexual violence and child abuse at the hospital, police station, and during court appearances.

+24-hour hotlines: